filipealmeida/probespawner/README.md

 Probespawner reads a JSON configuration file stating a list of inputs and the outputs, much like [logstash](https://www.elastic.co/products/logstash).
 The inputs provided are either JMX (probing a JVM), JDBC (querying a database) or execution of programs in different platforms.
 Each is called a probe.
-The data acquired cyclically from these input sources are sent to Elasticsearch, stdout or file.
+The data acquired cyclically from these input sources are sent to Elasticsearch, RabbitMQ, stdout or file.
 ![](https://github.com/filipealmeida/probespawner/blob/master/docs/probespawner.overview.png)

 Basically, for each input you have defined, probespawner will launch a (java) thread as illustrated in the concurrency manual of jython.
 Each thread is an instance of a probe that performs:
 * Periodical acquisition of records from a database, writes these to an Elasticsearch cluster (using Elasticsearch’s JAVA api).
 * Periodical acquisition of JMX attributes from a JVM instance, outputs to an index of your choice on your Elasticsearch cluster and to a file on your filesystem.
+* Periodical top command parse, sends data to a RabbitMQ queue
 * Periodically executes any task you designed for your own probe and do whatever you want with the results, for instance, write them to STDOUT.

 # Dependencies